ADHD Diet For Kids: Foods To Eat & Avoid 2023

 ADHD foods to avoid include:

-Sugar causes dopamine oversecretion, which has similar effects to a stimulant drug in children with ADHD.
+Additionally, sugar affects dopamine like saturated fat, which has similar effects to a stimulant drug in children with ADHD.
 As a result, it elevates ADHD symptoms.
-Saturated and trans fat, on the other hand, negatively affects lipoproteins and causes coronary heart problems, diabetes mellitus, and systemic inflammation.

 Caffeine